andersonfrailey/UBI_LaTex/paper.md

 \floatfoot{Source: Author's calculations using OSPC calculator.}
 \end{table}

-The impact of these reforms on tax liability are also shown in the following bar charts.
+The impact of these reforms on tax liability are also shown in figures \ref{figure:h1} and ref{figure:h2}.
 The first shows the average increase in tax liability by AGI percentile, while the second shows the total increase in tax liability by AGI percentile.

 \begin{figure}[H]
 \centering